-3. Blue light blocking glasses and f.lux after sunset.
+3. Use blue-light-blocking glasses & f.lux after sunset.

 There’s an ongoing debate whether blue light has a negative impact or not, but blocking it before sleep seems to work for me.
 I wear these glasses one hour before bed; they’re not fancy-looking but do the job and block 98% of blue light. f.lux makes the color of your computer’s display adapt to the time of day – warm at night and like sunlight during the day.
 I’ve been using it for years and love it.

-4. No screens for at least an hour before sleep and no screens in the bedroom.
+4. No screens in the bedroom and at least an hour before sleep.

 My bedroom is a strictly screen-free zone.
 No phones, tablets, laptops, or TVs are allowed at all times.